 It's a big step booking that first session, I know as I've been in the other chair as well.
 So I offer a free 20 minute phone consultation to ease the transition, answer any questions you might have and allow you to make an informed decision.

-I am available MON - FRI between 4:30pm and 7pm
+I am available MON - FRI between 4:30pm and 7pm for online counselling

 Please contact me via email or on 07716787052 to book a session or 20 minute phone consultation

 Is Online counselling for me?

 Admittedly I was sceptical about online counselling before I tried it out of necessity, but I have found that I am still able to maintain a meaningful connection with clients through the use of video calls and have seen no difference in the effects/ benefits of counselling using this method as opposed to face to face work.

 Many find that online counselling fits conveniently around busy lifestyles and also provides the option to open up from the comfort of your own home, saving time, and reducing worries about parking and lateness.
 For these reasons it may be worth being open to the experience of remote counselling/ psychotherapy.

 However, others may struggle with the use of technology, not having a private space at home or a stable internet connection.
 If these issues apply to you then online counselling may be a struggle.
 If you have any further questions, I am happy to answer these during a 20 minute phone consultation and talk you through what to expect from online counselling.

 Sometimes known as the "counselling hour" there are a few reasons for this.
 The 10 minutes following the end of the session provides time for admin, reflection (for counsellor and client!) and adequate time to prepare for the next appointment.